-Assistant Professors † C. Danford, M. Doornbos (acting chair, first semester), B. Gordon, M. Gritter, M. Leen, B. Medema, D. Rubingh, B. Timmermans
+Assistant Professors M. Doornbos, S. Etheridge, M. Flikkema, B. Gordon, M. Gritter, M. Leen, P. Mauger

-Instructor S. Vandenberg
+Instructor S. Vandenberg, D. Zuidgeest

-Teacher-Practitioners M. Vanderveen (Holland Community Hospital), M. Miller, S. Mlynarezyk (Butterworth Hospital)
+Teacher-Practitioners M. Vanderveen, F. Wistrom, (Holland Community Hospital), M. Miller, S. Mlynarezyk (Butterworth Hospital)

-Students should indicate their interest in nursing at the time they apply for admission to the college.
+STUDENTS SHOULD INDICATE their interest in nursing at the time they apply for admission to the college.
 They should start work on their prenursing requirements in their freshman year, following closely the suggested program on page 70.
 Transfer students who wish to be considered for admission to the nursing program should consult the department chair.